brickpop/flutter-rust-ffi/README.md

 Edit your code within `rust/src/lib.rs` and add any dependencies you need.

-Make sure to annotate your exported functions with `#[no_mangle]` and `pub extern` so the function names can be dealt with by Dart.
+Make sure to annotate your exported functions with `#[no_mangle]` and `pub extern` so the function names can be matched from Dart.

-Returning strings or structs may require using `unsafe` code.
+Returning strings or structs may require using `unsafe` blocks.
+Returned strings or structs will need to be `free`'d from Dart.

 ### Compile the library

-- Ensure the NDK is installed
+- Make sure that the Android NDK is installed
-- Adapt the paths from `cargo-config.toml` to your NDK installation and append them to your `~/.cargo/config` file
+  - You might also need LLVM from the SDK manager
+- Ensure that the env variable `$ANDROID_NDK_HOME` points to the NDK base folder
+  - It may look like `/Users/brickpop/Library/Android/sdk/ndk-bundle` on MacOS
+  - And look like `/home/brickpop/dev/android/ndk-bundle` on Linux
+- On the `rust` folder:
+  - Run `make` to see the available actions
+  - Run `make init` to install the Rust targets
+  - Run `make all` to build the libraries and the `.h` file
-- Set the name of your library in `Cargo.toml`
+- Update the name of your library in `Cargo.toml`
-- On the `rust` folder, run `make init` and `make all`
+  - You'll need to update the symlinks to target the new file names.
+See iOS and Android below.

 Generated artifacts:
 - Android libraries